Hostinger Hosting $0.80 to $7.95

 Hostinger Shared Hosting Plans and Pricing

-Note: All Hostinger shared hosting plans comes with hPanel (and not Cpanel as the management dashboard), and only the business plan comes with free SSL, and free daily Backups.
-Backups in other plans is done weekly or once in 14 days.
+Note: All Hostinger shared hosting plans come with hPanel (and not Cpanel as the management dashboard), and only the business plan comes with free SSL, and free daily Backups.
+Backups in other plans are done weekly or once in 14 days.

 Hostinger Cloud Hosting Plans and Pricing

 Note: All Hostinger cloud hosting plans comes with a free domain name, free SSL certificate, isolated resources, daily backups, integrated caching, and a free dedicated IP address.

 Hostinger VPS Hosting Plans and Pricing

 Note: All Hostinger VPS hosting plans comes with 100% free branding and you can install Cpanel, DirectAdmin, VestaCP and/or any other host management dashboard of your choice.

 There’s a dedicated IP address, Full Root Access, SSD disk drives, and IPv6 Support with every Hostinger VPS hosting plans you buy.
 Webuzo, VestaCP, and most open source hosting management software is pre-loaded by default and you can choose from 3 (US, Europe, and Asia) server locations.